Child Support in Florida: FAQs and Resources

 It's an important concept that most separated, divorced, or never-married parents are familiar with, including those who live in Florida.
 As with other legal concepts that impact families, it’s important to be aware of the responsibilities involved as a parent either making or receiving child support payments.

-Florida Child Support FAQs
+Florida Child Support Guidelines and FAQs

 How does child support work in Florida?